Phone-GWP-group

 • Maintaining your brand recognition.

-• Consideration of target consumers, demographics, and competitors.
+• Consideration of target customers, demographics, and competitors.

 • How specific you should make your seasonal packaging designs.